Mining gems from creative briefs

 My process story

-I share this not because I have it all figured out, but because I believe we grow stronger by reflecting, refining and sharing what we have learned along the way.
+I’m sharing process, not because I have it all figured out, but because I believe we grow stronger by reflecting, refining and collaborating on what we have learned along the way.

 Becoming a prospector

 Before the digging begins, great prospectors study the land.
-The same applies to creative work, instincts matter, but they’re strongest when backed by knowledge.
+The same applies to creative work.
+Instincts matter, but they’re strongest when backed by knowledge and data.

-And the sharper the tools (from insights to instincts), the more confidently-flexible I am to dig deeper, uncovering ideas that aren’t just creative, but more meaningful, timely and better aligned with business goals.
+The sharpest tools I have, comes from when confidence meets agile curiosity.
+From insights to instincts, I use these tools to dig deeper, uncovering ideas that are more meaningful, timely and better aligned with business goals.

 Identifying the mining grounds